-During the time I’ve been writing these pieces, much of central London has been affected by the Crossrail development, and on occasion the routes have been subject to complicated diversions.
+During the time I wrote these pieces, much of central London was affected by the Crossrail development, and on occasion the routes were subject to complicated diversions.
 And of course there have been changes – some better than others, with some parts of the city looking like a perpetual building site.

 And a couple of the journeys are a bit different, in that buses play a very minor part in them, and in one case aren’t mentioned at all.
 I never claimed that I was going to be consistent.

 Number 19 from Battersea Bridge (south side) to FInsbury Park.
 (Written by jenny Sheridan)